mattvenn/tt08-analog-ring-osc/docs/info.md

 * Enable 600 MHz oscillator 1 by setting user input pin 0 high and measure the signal at analog output 0.
 * Enable 300 MHz oscillator 2 by setting user input pin 1 high and measure the signal at analog output 1.

+The 300 MHz ring oscillator had a problem with a missing contact in TT08, and is not expected to work.
+It has been fixed for TT09.

 ## External hardware

 Oscilloscope.